ahmedbesbes/mlflow/README.md

-### How to use MLflow to optimize your model lifecycle ?
+### How to use MLflow to simplify the Machine Learning lifecycle

 ![](./images/mlflow.png)